mlswg/mls-architecture/draft-rescorla-mls-architecture.md

 A typical scenario might look something like this:

-1. Alice, Bob, and Charlie create accounts with the messaging service and obtain credentials from the AS.
+1. Alice, Bob, and Charlie create accounts with a messaging service and obtain credentials from the AS.

-2. Alice, Bob, and Charlie authenticate to the DS and store some keying material which can be used to encrypt to them for the first time.
+2. Alice, Bob, and Charlie authenticate to the DS and store some initial keying material which can be used to encrypt to them for the first time.

-3. When Alice wants to send a message to Bob and Charlie, she contacts the DS and looks up their keying material.
-She uses those keys to establish a set of keys which she can use to send to Bob and Charlie.
+3. When Alice wants to send a message to Bob and Charlie, she contacts the DS and looks up their initial keying material.
+   She uses those keys to establish a new set of keys which she can use to send to Bob and Charlie.
 She then sends the encrypted message(s) to the DS, which forwards them to the ultimate recipients.

 4. Bob and/or Charlie respond to Alice's message.
-Their messages might include new keys which allow the joint keys to be updated, thus providing post-compromise security.
+Their messages might trigger a new key derivation step which allows the joint keys to be updated, thus providing post-compromise security.

+In this scenario, Alice, Bob and Charlie are called Members of a Group.
+It is typically expected that they own multiple devices called Clients.

 ### User stories

-Roles: Users in groups have equal rights for managing groups and sending
+Roles: Clients in groups (and by extension Members) have equal rights
-       messages, unless specified otherwise outside the protocol.
+       for managing groups and sending messages, unless specified otherwise outside the protocol, typically at the application layer.

  - I want to create a group by inviting other members